FedericoDiMarzo/torch_utilities/README.md

 pip install torch_utilities
 ```

-A pypi package will be provided in the future when the API will be more stable.

 ## Running The Tests
 To verify the correctness of the code and run the tests, simply run the following line in a bash console:
 ```bash